yyywwwxxx111/django-twitter/README.md

 # django-twitter
-Implement twitter backend system by Django, MySQL, Redis.
+Implement twitter backend system by Django, MySQL, Redis. <br>
-Used push model to fanout news feeds.
+Used push model to fanout news feeds.<br>
-Used Redis to cache all tweets and feeds.
+Used Redis to cache all tweets and feeds.<br>
-Used Redis as Message Queue Broker to deliver asynchronized tasks like email delivery and feeds fanout.
+Used Redis as Message Queue Broker to deliver asynchronized tasks like email delivery and feeds fanout.<br>